 4.5: ABS Reporting for small businesses.

 - ABS to create a new categories of business for startups in statistical reporting of businesses to capture the "unicorn"-type businesses that have low fixed upfront costs and a scalable business model that can be applied to international markets in the technology sphere.

 - ABS reporting to include businesses not necessarily registered.
 ABS to attend startup spaces and startup events to conduct surveys to determine the true size of entrepreneurial individuals in Australia

 - Integrate data from cross-department communication: ATO and ASIC reporting to be relayed to ABS to help in sector size estimation.

 - The government to provide information (such as how-to-guides) about setting up businesses, and the types of services that are necessary and what are reasonable prices for such services.

 - Under the Gillard government, Labor made employee share schemes extremely restrictive in an attempt to limit bank executive tax minimisation.
 The Science Party believes that the impact on startups far outweighs the expected revenue of tax from bank executives and hence employee share schemes should remain flexible to allow startups to thrive.

 4.8: Flexible migration arrangements for people in STEM.

 - Like scientists, startup founders have specialised knowledge and grow as professionals by working in international settings.
 The workplaces that take international workers on gain from their skills and expertise.
-The Science Party is pro-migration and will ensure that individuals who wish to work in the science and technology can come to Australia to help build the Australia of tomorrow with a clear path for permanent residency for those involved in the migration program.
+The Science Party is pro-migration and will ensure that individuals who wish to work in science and technology can come to Australia to help build the Australia of tomorrow with a clear path for permanent residency for those involved in the migration program.